Parts of a washing machine: a quick guide

 Since most washing machine parts are on the inside of the unit and aren’t easily visible, you’ll need to keep an eye out for telltale signs that there is something wrong with your machine.
 If you start hearing loud banging noises, water isn’t draining properly, or water is leaking onto the floor, you may have a problem.
+Learn what to do if your washing machine is shaking or wobbling.
 Additionally, if you start seeing error codes, encounter overly wet loads or dry loads, these could also be signs that your machine may need repairing.

 Additionally, if your washing machine’s drum isn’t spinning or the door locks itself shut without opening (for front-loaders), then there might be something wrong with your washer.
 Check your owner’s manual for information and troubleshooting.

 If you’re a Whirlpool® washing machine owner, and you’re not sure where your manual is, use the Appliance Manual Finder to find all corresponding literature for your model.
 You can also find additional troubleshooting information by checking out Whirlpool Product Help.

 Are Whirlpool® washing machine components interchangeable with other brands?

 If you’re the owner of a Whirlpool® washing machine and you’re having trouble with some of the components, then you should only use Whirlpool-specific parts with your washer.
 Using other parts that aren’t Whirlpool brand may damage your machine or void your warranty.